-After being together nearly 10 years, Hayley and Adam decided to go ahead with a intimate wedding of 29 guests on May, 21, 2021, after their first date was postponed due to the pandemic
+After being together nearly 10 years, Hayley and Adam decided to go ahead with an intimate wedding of 29 guests on May 21st 2021, after their first date was postponed due to the pandemic

 Photography: Dominic Whiten